hanslosche/snake-game/README.md

-# Simple Snake Gam
+## Simple Snake Game
-Snake game created with curses

-You are able to control the snake with your keybord arrows.
+Press any of your arrow keys to control the movement !